rogertjr/learning-swiftUI/SwiftData/README.md

 It allows you to store and manage data on your device and even use iCloud sync to share data between different devices;

 ## Examples
-- [TaskManagementApp](https://github.com/rogertjr/learning-swiftUI/tree/master/SwiftData/TaskManagementApp) - An example using the new SwiftData framework
+- [ExpenseTracker](https://github.com/rogertjr/learning-swiftUI/tree/master/SwiftData/ExpenseTracker) - An usage example of the new SwiftData framework